John Fetterman: Early life and education

 Fetterman was born at Reading Hospital in West Reading, Pennsylvania, to Karl and Susan Fetterman, both of whom were 19 years old.
 Eventually they moved to York, Pennsylvania, where Fetterman grew up and his father became a partner at an insurance firm.
-John Fetterman grew up in an affluent suburb of York, and his parents were conservative Republicans.
+He grew up in an affluent suburb of York, and his parents were conservative Republicans.

-Fetterman had a self-described privileged upbringing; he said he "sleepwalked" as a young adult while playing four years of football in college, intending to take over ownership of his father's business eventually.
+Fetterman has said he had a privileged upbringing.
+He said he "sleepwalked" as a young adult while playing four years of football in college, intending eventually to take over ownership of his father's business.
 In 1991, Fetterman graduated from Albright College, also his father's alma mater, with a bachelor's in finance.
 He also received a Master of Business Administration (MBA) from the University of Connecticut (UConn) in 1993.
 For two years Fetterman worked in Pittsburgh as a risk-management underwriter for Chubb.

-While Fetterman was studying at UConn, his best friend died in a car accident; this impacted Fetterman's life and career.
-After his friend's death, Fetterman joined Big Brothers Big Sisters of America, pairing with an eight-year-old boy in New Haven, Connecticut whose father had died from AIDS and whose mother was slowly dying from the disease.
+While Fetterman was studying at UConn, his best friend died in a car accident.
+Following the tragedy, Fetterman joined Big Brothers Big Sisters of America, pairing with an eight-year-old boy in New Haven, Connecticut, whose father had died from AIDS and whose mother was slowly dying from the disease.
+During his time as a mentor, Fetterman says he became "preoccupied with the concept of the random lottery of birth", and promised the boy's mother he would continue to look out for her son after she was gone.

-During his time as a Big Brother, Fetterman says he became "preoccupied with the concept of the random lottery of birth", and promised the boy's mother he would continue to look out for her son after she was gone.
-In 1995, he joined the recently founded AmeriCorps, and was sent to teach Pittsburgh students pursuing their GEDs.
+After beginning a corporate career at Chubb, an insurance firm, Fetterman joined the recently founded AmeriCorps in 1995 and was sent to teach Pittsburgh students pursuing their GEDs.
 He later attended Harvard Kennedy School at Harvard University, graduating in 1999 with a Master of Public Policy degree.

+In 2001, Fetterman led the creation of the Braddock Out-of-School-Youth Program, helping local youth earn their GEDs.
+He moved to Braddock in 2004.

 Mayor of Braddock (2006–2019)

-Fetterman, who began his career working at an insurance firm, came to Braddock in 2001 to start an Out-of-School-Youth Program, helping local youth to earn their GED.
-He moved to Braddock in 2004.

-Braddock, a former industrial town known as the site of Andrew Carnegie's first steel mill, was hit hard by the decline of the U.S. steel industry.
-The town had lost 90% of its population since its peak in the 1920s, and was declared a financially distressed municipality in 1988; it has no supermarkets, gas stations or ATMs.
-Fetterman was attracted to Braddock by what he called its "malignant beauty."